 3. Build out additional web properties

-There are usually 10 listings on the first page of Google, so it’s going to take much more than one website and a Twitter account to displace negative articles.
+There are often 10 listings on the first page of Google.
+So, it’s going to take much more than one website and a Twitter account to push down negative search results.
 Almost every business needs multiple web properties in order to effectively suppress negative search results and boost positive brand awareness.
 Owning the content within these websites also guarantees that it will be favorable and promote the ideas you want customers to see.

 Satellite website ideas include a charity, a corporate social responsibility initiative, subdomains, microsites for promotions, or even a blog.
 Here are a few examples of branded domains by Starbucks:

 4. Establish an active presence on social media sites